-Since the collapse of Mohamed Siad Barres’ authoritarian regime in the early 1990s, the Sa’ad and Suleiman sub clans of the Habar Gidir have repeatedly fought over grazing rights and political dominance.
+Since the collapse of Mohamed Siad Barres’ authoritarian regime in the early 1990s, the Sa’ad and Suleiman sub-clans of the Habar Gidir clan have repeatedly fought over grazing rights and political dominance.
 At first, fighting revolved around the control over parts of the Madug area in central Somalia, a major centre of trade and commerce.
-In the following years the conflict died down.
-Between 2004 and 2011 clashes over access to wells and grazing areas opposed both communities against the background of severe droughts.
-Fighting between the two sub clans, which has involved the use of heavy weaponry and violent attacks on civilians, has claimed over 300 lives and is likely to resurface in the wake of severe drought (UCDP, 2015).
+In the following years, the conflict died down.
+Between 2004 and 2011, clashes over access to wells and grazing areas opposed both communities against the background of severe droughts.
+Fighting between the two sub-clans, which has involved the use of heavy weaponry and violent attacks on civilians, has claimed over 300 lives and is likely to resurface in the wake of severe drought (UCDP, n.d.).

 Droughts and armed violence in Somalia

-Due to its geographical location and volatile environment Somalia is highly vulnerable to extreme weather events such as droughts and floods.
-Particularly, droughts have increased as a crucial factor fuelling local conflict in Somalia over the past decades, with 2011 being the most destructive drought in the last 50 years.
-The ensuing famine killed over 250,000 people according to UN information (Howden, 2013; Hove, Echeverría & Parry, 2011).
+Due to its geographical location and volatile environment, Somalia is highly vulnerable to extreme weather events such as droughts and floods.
+In particular, droughts have increased as a crucial factor fuelling local conflict in Somalia over the past decades, with 2011 being the most destructive drought in the last 50 years.
+The ensuing famine killed over 250,000 people (Hove et al., 2011; Howden, 2013).
 Research has found that droughts in Somalia have an indirect impact on the number of local conflicts.
-By limiting the availability of essential resources they frequently drive local communities such as the Sa’ad and Suleiman of the Habar Gidir into fierce competition for access to wells and grazing land (Maystadt & Ecker, 2014).
+By limiting the availability of essential resources, they frequently drive local communities such as the Sa’ad and Suleiman of the Habar Gidir into fierce competition for access to wells and grazing land (Maystadt & Ecker, 2014).

 Favourable conditions for conflict escalation

-The Sa’ad and Suleiman sub clans held several peace conferences between 2004 and 2007, when a final peace agreement was reached.
-Funding for these conferences and the resulting measures was provided by the TFG, the Puntland administration as well as the governments of Sweden and Norway through Interpeace (Amber & Habibullah, 2008).
+The Sa’ad and Suleiman sub-clans held several peace conferences between 2004 and 2007, when a final peace agreement was reached.
+Funding for these conferences and the resulting measures were provided by the Transitional Federal Government (TFG) of Somalia, the Puntland administration as well as the governments of Sweden and Norway through the International Organization for Peacebuilding (Interpeace) (Amber & Habibullah, 2008).

 Preliminary meetings between in 2004 and 2006